fakepixels/daily-news/Notes.md

 ### Notes

 ### Roadmap

-- [] Refresh button to fetch new articles
-- [] Allow users to add more sources
+- [x] Allow users to add more sources
+- [ ] Refresh button to fetch new articles
+- [ ] Charging for news fetching on a per-usage basis
+- [ ] Share news articles to social media with auto-generated tweets